1967–68 Pittsburgh Pipers season

 The 1967–68 Pittsburgh Pipers season was the very first season of the ABA and the team alike.
 The Pipers finished first in the Eastern Division and won their first and only ABA title.

 In the Eastern Division semifinals, the Pipers swept the Indiana Pacers in three games.
 In the Eastern Division Finals, the Pipers eliminated the Minnesota Muskies, in five games.
 The Western Division champion New Orleans Buccaneers appeared in the ABA Championships for the first time and were defeated by the Pipers in seven games.
 The Pipers would soon move to Minnesota for the next season, only to return a year later.
-Plaguing injuries nagged the team for the rest of their brief tenure in Pittsburgh, as they would disband in 1972, only four years after winning the title.
+Plaguing injuries nagged the team and bad ownership problems following a future rebranding into the Pittsburgh Condors for the rest of their brief tenure in Pittsburgh, as they would disband in 1972, only four years after winning the title.
 The Pipers hold a legacy as the first ABA champion along with Pittsburgh's only professional basketball champion.